-Local government organizations are responsible for establishing slaughterhouses by law [Local Government (City Corporation Act 2009), Local Government (Municipality Act 2009), and Local Government (Union Parishad Act 2009)].
-The Department of Livestock Services (DLS) is solely responsible for meat inspection.
+Rahman (2023), stated that, Local government organizations are responsible for establishing slaughterhouses by law [Local Government (City Corporation Act 2009), Local Government (Municipality Act 2009), and Local Government (Union Parishad Act, 2009)].
+The DLS is solely responsible for meat inspection.
 The execution of the Animal Slaughter and Meat Quality Control Act 2011 and the Animal Slaughter and Meat Quality Control Rules 2021 should ensure dual responsibilities between the DLS and local government bodies.

 The regulatory framework for ensuring the safety of food of animal origin in Bangladesh is currently hampered by fragmented oversight and insufficiently defined roles among the various involved ministries, as highlighted by Rahman (2023).
 The use of multiple laws for a single purpose often leads to confusion among stakeholders, including enforcement authorities, which can fail to identify the relevant law for a particular issue.
 This lack of clear delineation creates gaps and overlaps in food safety management, leading to inefficiencies and potential risks in the livestock value chain.

-266 Addressing these issues necessitates a holistic and coordinated approach.
-Rahman (2023) 267 advocates for forming an inter-ministerial coordination committee, bringing together a 268 multidisciplinary team of experts under the leadership of the DLS.
-Such a committee could 269 facilitate streamlined communication and decision-making, reduce regulatory redundancies, and 270 ensure that food safety measures are uniformly applied across the entire livestock value chain.
-By 271 leveraging the expertise and resources of multiple ministries and stakeholders, this approach could 272 significantly enhance the robustness of food safety controls, thereby protecting public health and 273 boosting consumer confidence in animal-origin food products.
+Addressing these issues necessitates a holistic and coordinated approach.
+Rahman (2023) advocates for forming an inter-ministerial coordination committee, bringing together a multidisciplinary team of experts under the leadership of the DLS.
+Such a committee could facilitate streamlined communication and decision-making, reduce regulatory redundancies, and ensure that food safety measures are uniformly applied across the entire livestock value chain.
+By leveraging the expertise and resources of multiple ministries and stakeholders, this approach could significantly enhance the robustness of food safety controls, thereby protecting public health and boosting consumer confidence in AoF products.

-274 Food Safety Practices in the Beef Value Chain
+Food Safety Practices in the Beef Value Chain